marmelab/coPostgresQuery/README.md

 })(db)(limit, offset, filters, sort, sortDir);
 ```

-allow to create a query to select one entity.
+Creates a query to select one entity.

 #### Configuration

 - table:
-    the table name, accept JOIN statement
+    the table name, accept JOIN statements
 - idFields:
     list of key fields used to select the entity
 - returnFields:
     list of fields retrieved by the query
 - searchableFields:
-    list field that can be searched (usable in filter parameter) default to return fields
+    list of fields that can be searched (usable in filter parameter).
+Defaults to return fields
 - specificSort:
     allow to specify sort order for a given field.
 Useful when we want to order string other than by alphabetical order.
     example: